Traditional Easter Dinner Ideas

 Hot Potato Side Dishes

 You can’t serve a ham dinner without a good hot potato side dish.
 Typically Easter potatoes are served “casserole-style” in a casserole dish with some kind of sauce and cheese.
-Some examples of this are funeral potatoes or potatoes au gratin.
-Our readers have commented saying that they have loved serving our creamy potatoes with peas or our parmesan crusted potato halves with their ham dinners as well.
-Check them all out and decide for yourself what suits your family best!
-Any of these Easter dinner ideas will be a winner!
+Our readers have commented saying that they have loved serving our homemade au gratin potatoes or our parmesan potato halves with their ham dinners.
+Decide for yourself what suits your family best!
+Any of these potato side dish ideas will be a winner!

 Hot Vegetable Side Dishes